Weishaupt/azure-content/articles/load-balancer/load-balancer-get-started-ilb-classic-ps.md

 	$ilb="ilbset"
 	Get-AzureVM –ServiceName $svc –Name $vmname | Add-AzureEndpoint -Name $epname -Lbset $lbsetname -Protocol $prot -LocalPort $locport -PublicPort $pubport –DefaultProbe -InternalLoadBalancerName $ilb | Update-AzureVM

+Note that this use of the [Add-AzureEndpoint](https://msdn.microsoft.com/library/dn495300.aspx) Windows PowerShell cmdlet uses the DefaultProbe parameter set.
+For more information on additional parameter sets, see [Add-AzureEndpoint](https://msdn.microsoft.com/library/dn495300.aspx).

 ### Step 3: Configure your servers to send their traffic to the new Internal Load Balancing endpoint